harshraj4825/LearningNotes/system_design/CDN.md

   - The content is cached and served from a nearby server.
   - Response is faster and more scalable.
   - Your origin server gets less load.
+- So CDM is cache?
+  CDN = More Than Just Cache, while caching is the core feature of a CDN.
+  **CDN is caching + security + performance optimization + edge compute.**

 A cdn is a globally distributed of proxy servers, serving content from locations closer to the user.
 Generally, static files such as HTML/CSS/JS, photos, and videos are served from CDN.
 Although some CDNs such as Amazon CloudFront support dynamic content.
 The site's DNS resolution will tell clients which server to contact.